wandersoncferreira/hfdp/README.md

 The idea is to get an implementation that satisfies the following requirements:

 	- The same behavior as the Java version
-	- As much Clojure idiomatic as possible
+	- As much Clojure idiomatic as possible but still using the notion of 'objects'
 	- Fewer mutable state as possible

 If you can come up with a better implementation I will be very happy to merge to this project.

+If I would implement the same "behavior" using only functions or let's say a more data-driven strategy, the solutions would be different.
+Maybe I am trying to think like a Java programmer with the available clojure tools.

 ## License